esteevens/loopback.io/pages/en/lb3/Using-current-context.md

 ### Use a "beforeRemote" hook

-Because the "options" parameter is a regular method parameter, it can be accessed from remote hooks via `ctx.args.options`.
+Because the "options" parameter is a regular method parameter, you can access it from remote hooks via `ctx.args.options`.

 ```js
 MyModel.beforeRemote('saveOptions', function(ctx, unused, next) {